SetProtocol/STIPS/STIPS/STIP-011.md

 > initializeExtension

-Initialize the TradeExtension on the DelegatedManager
+Initialize the BatchTradeExtension on the DelegatedManager.

 ```solidity
 function initializeExtension(address _delegatedManager) external onlyOwnerAndValidManager(_delegatedManager)